merefield/discourse-chatbot/README.md

 * PDF input support can be enabled with `chatbot_support_pdf`.
 * Uses the tool-calling capability of cutting-edge, industry-leading large language models through the OpenAI-compatible API.
 * Includes a special quota system to manage access to the bot: more trusted and/or paying members can have greater access to the bot!
-* Also supports Azure and proxy server connections
+* Supports OpenAI, Anthropic, Google Gemini, and xAI, plus Azure and OpenAI-compatible proxy connections.
-  * Use third party proxy processes to translate the calls to support alternative LLMs like Gemini e.g. [this one](https://github.com/PublicAffairs/openai-gemini)

 <sup>*sign-up for external (not affiliated) API services required.
 Links in settings.